peteroupc/CBOR/docs/PeterO.BigInteger.md

         PeterO.BigInteger first,
         PeterO.BigInteger second);

-Does an OR operation between two BigInteger instances.
+Does an OR operation between two arbitrary-precision integer instances.

-Each BigInteger instance is treated as a two's complement representation for the purposes of this operator.
+Each arbitrary-precision integer is treated as a two's complement representation for the purposes of this operator.

 <b>Parameters:</b>

- * <i>first</i>: Another BigInteger object.
+ * <i>first</i>: Another arbitrary-precision integer.

- * <i>second</i>: A BigInteger object.
+ * <i>second</i>: An arbitrary-precision integer.
 (3).

 <b>Returns:</b>

-A BigInteger object.
+An arbitrary-precision integer.

 <b>Exceptions:</b>